Minami-Sagae Station

 Minami-Sagae Station (南寒河江駅, Minami-Sagae eki) is a railway station located in the city of Sagae, Yamagata Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

-Minami-Sagae Station is served by the Aterazawa Line, and is located 13.5 rail kilometers from the terminus of the line at Kita-Yamagata Station.
+Minami-Sagae Station is served by the Aterazawa Line and is located 13.5 km from the start of the line at Kita-Yamagata, and 10.8 km from Aterazawa.
+The preceding station of Uzen-Nagasaki is 2.5 km away and the following station of Sagae is 1.8 km away.

 Station layout

 The station has one side platform serving a single bi-directional track.
 The station is unattended.
+The station has no accessibility features.